Animal Welfare Volunteering in Tanzania - Arusha

 • Volunteers under the age of 16 must be accompanied by a parent, guardian or friend who is over 18 to participate in this program

-• Volunteers aged 16-18 are required to provide IVHQ with parental consent in order to participate on the program independently, and may be asked to provide additional documentation to the local team
+• Volunteers aged 16 or 17 on their program start date are required to provide IVHQ with parental consent in order to participate on the program, and may be asked to provide additional document to the local team.

 • All volunteers are required to provide a criminal background check to IVHQ prior to departure, or if aged under 18 need to provide two character reference letters instead